-The thing about sticky situations is that once you know what your biggest challenges are (or identify what they could be in the future), you can work towards resolving them.
-At GoodBox, we help charities and not-for-profits get back on their feet and progress forward through innovation and new technologies.
+At GoodBox, we help charities and not-for-profits get back on their feet and move forward through innovation and new technologies.
 From local charities to big national names, we work with organisations of all sizes.
-It is through these partnerships that we’ve noticed some common problems.
-Here, we will lay out these fundraising challenges and give you some inspiration of how some charities are resolving them.
+It is through these partnerships that we’ve noticed some common fundraising issues.
+Here, we will lay out these fundraising challenges and give you some inspiration on how some charities are resolving them.

 A reduction in individual donations

-In the last few years, there’s been a drop in the number of people donating to charities.
-Part of this stems from the public loss of faith in the fundraising sector, aggravated by highly publicised examples of malpractice, and an increased demand for transparency from donors.
+This was the latest in a string of high-profile challenges that have led to a drop in the number of people donating to charities over the last few years.
+A crucial factor in this downturn is a loss of faith in the fundraising sector, aggravated by highly publicised examples of malpractice, and increased demand for transparency from donors.
 In addition, as the way the public pay is changing, charities need to keep pace and be speaking the same language as their donors.
 It is more important than ever for organisations to adjust to the new way of doing things to secure their financial future.

 Not only will varying your income streams help you bounce back if one revenue source decreases, but it will also likely increase the funds you raise by taking advantage of all the channels used by different audiences.
 Indeed, here at GoodBox, many of our clients find that their cash donations increase having implemented contactless fundraising methods, due to a greater focus on individual giving.
 By developing a wide range of innovative strategies for generating funds, you’ll be able to weather storms during turbulent economic times and periods of low public funding.

-Another way to revive your fundraising is to make friends in the corporate world.
-Forming long-term, corporate-charity partnerships has long been a great way to establish a fundraising channel with clear long-term outputs.
+For charities struggling with a lack of investment, the corporate world can be a lifeline.
+Forming corporate-charity partnerships have long been a great way to establish a fundraising channel with clear and sustainable outputs.
 But the days of a simple logo on an end-of-year financial report are long gone.
-Now more than ever, charities and corporates are working together to build public awareness through creative advertising and executions.
+Now more than ever, charities and corporations are working together to build public awareness through creative advertising and executions.
 Follow in the innovative footsteps of campaigns such as Stonewall’s Rainbow Laces, supported by their partnership with the Premier League to promote LGBT equality in football.

 This approach isn’t only limited to larger organisations.
 TAP London is a volunteer-led organisation that uses key government and retail partnerships to raise money for homeless causes in London.
 Through establishing strategic relationships, this small charity has engaged over 28,000 Londoners to donate to their cause through GoodBox technology.
 You can form a meaningful relationship with local businesses or international names (or both!) depending on what suits your audience and organisation size.